Taking Points: Beauty Forecast 2018

-In this interview APAN CEO Tina Viney and Qi beauty founder Kathy Pedersen discuss how creating Static Magnetic Fields in beauty treatments fits in to the aesthetics and wellness industry.
+APAN CEO Tina Viney and Qi beauty founder Kathy Pedersen discuss how creating Static Magnetic Fields is the new shape of the beauty-wellness industry

 APJ: Kathy explain to us what is Static Magnetic Field and how does it work in the area of skin rejuvenation?